Meet the Vets & Experts

 Attorney-at-Law Margaret A. Zawadzka is the founder of MAZLegal International, a law firm located in the New York City.
 Ms. Zawadzka has over 13 years’ experience in Immigration & Business Law.
 Ms. Zawadzka received her Juris Doctor degree from Jagiellonian University in Cracow, Poland and & her Master’s in Law from Fordham University School of Law in New York City.
 She is licensed to practice state law in New York.
 Federal law permits her to practice immigration and nationality law anywhere in the US.
 She is a member of American Immigration Lawyers Association and New York State Bar Association.
 Ms. Zawadzka is also on the board of the New York Piano Festival and is the proud owner of a Miniature Schnauzer named Chip!

-Gabe Robles, Finance Director
+Gabe Robles, Treasurer

 Gabe Robles is currently the Director of Finance/Controller at Soho Experiential in New York.
 He has a BS in Mathematics/Economics from UCLA and began his career in tax consulting at Arthur Andersen in Los Angeles.
 He then moved into Finance within the Media and Entertainment industry, spending time at both Warner Music Group and AMC Networks.
-He currently serves on the Board of Directors as the Finance Director of Veterinarians International.

 Maude Davis, Board Member